-Law students at Queen Mary, University of London have access to excellent information resources to help with their studies.
+As a law student at Queen Mary, University of London, you will have access to excellent information resources to help with your studies.

 Since 1973 the Library has been recognised as a European Documentation Centre by the Commission of the European Union and receives most of the official publications of the EU.

-Students will find everything they need for their studies and much other interesting reading.
+You will be able to find everything you need for your studies and much other interesting reading.
 The Library has WiFi access throughout and facilities for private and group study, including bookable and fully equipped study rooms.
-A dedicated room for postgraduate research students is also available.
+A dedicated room for Postgraduate research students is also available.

-In addition, students have access to an impressive number of online legal resources both on and off campus.
+In addition, as a student you will have access to an impressive number of online legal resources both on and off campus.
 These include:

 Several major case report series, such as The Law Reports, Weekly Law Reports and All England Law Reports are also available full text electronically.

 To help you make maximum use of the resources available, we are holding information skills lectures and one-to-one training sessions.
 If you have any queries, specialist staff will be available to answer them.

 In addition to the Queen Mary Library, academics and doctoral students researching in the area of intellectual property law will be able to benefit from a has a specialist Intellectual Property Archive, available at the Centre for Commercial Law Studies.